 Council uses Google Earth to prove homeowner was lying about when he built his extension

-A homeowner in Portland has had his application for a front and rear extension rejected after the council used Google Earth imagery to find he lied in his application about when they were built (Image credit: Google Earth)
+A homeowner has had his application to install a front and rear extension, that he had already built, rejected after it was found he lied about when the structures were built

 A homeowner has had his application for a rear extension and a front decked area rejected after the council used Google Earth images to prove he was lying in his application.